Thanakrit-Anutrakulchai/TPatterns-lua/README.md

 # TPatterns-lua
      Pattern matching on tables like in functional programming, in Lua

+   NOTE: I realized too late that there was already a module that does something very similar
+     to this called tamale, by silentbicycle.
+There was no intent in copying his work, we both simply used the same method (unification).
+That being said, the end products are quite different, and not only syntax-wise. tamale has more functionality right off the bat with a slightly bigger footprint, although TPatterns provides enough primitives to build more functionalities.

    ****THIS MODULE CURRENTLY SUPPORTS LUA 5.1 ONLY!
     A module that brings pattern matching from functional programming languages into Lua's tables.
     This module relies heavily on (one-sided) unification.
 This file refers to a 'substitution hash'